sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 Creating the GitHub repository for your code will enable you to share your work with others and collaborate on the project.

-> [!NOTE]
-> You use your own GitHub account to create a private GitHub repository for the library application.
+> **NOTE**: You use your own GitHub account to create a private GitHub repository for the library application.

 Use the following steps to complete this section of the exercise: